sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 <info>

-The Flex engine can handle other unit types besides the four default ones.
+The Sharetribe engine can handle other unit types besides the four default ones.
 If you use a unit type outside the defaults, you need to add custom handling for it in e.g. line item calculation, order handling, and email templates.

 </info>